Landlord Tips & Tricks

 • Apply for eviction through court: If your tenants fail to comply with this notice, you must then go to court and ask for an order of eviction that legally forces them out of your property.
 This can be granted if there are good reasons for doing so (breach of tenancy conditions) and submitted within six months after their last appearance in court.

 Note, tenants have the right to defend themselves against applications made by their landlords.
 In this case, the judge may adjourn the hearing to give them time to prepare their defense.
-You should also remember that if your tenant is a mortgagor, you can apply for a writ of possession instead of a court order of eviction.
+If your tenant is a mortgagor, you may be able to apply for a writ of possession instead of a court order of eviction.

 • Eviction Court Order: The final step in evicting your tenant is executed by taking possession of his personal belongings and serving him with a notice confirming the date they must leave your home.

 In most cases, tenants have no right to appeal against the court’s decision once they have been given one month from receiving it.
-If they don't leave within this time, you or somebody on your behalf will have to ask the authorities to help you evict your tenants.
+If they don't leave within this time, you or someone on your behalf may seek assistance from the authorities to help you evict your tenants.

 6. Can’t Use the Rented Property as Storage Space

-Once the tenant starts living in the rental unit and the lease agreement is signed, the landlord can no longer use that space in any circumstances.
+Once the tenant starts living in the rental unit and the lease agreement is signed, the landlord can no longer use that space.

-A landlord cannot keep a portion of a tenant’s storage unit or garage to store their tools or other personal items unless specified in the lease.
+A landlord may not keep a portion of a tenant’s storage unit or garage to store their tools or other personal items unless specified in the lease.

 Garage facilities, parking facilities, driveways, storage spaces, laundry rooms, decks, patios, or gardens on the same lot, lobbies supplied in connection with the use or occupancy of a unit may not be severed from the tenancy by the landlord.